walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

 And now we have mutations!
 The basic structure of our application is nearly fully formed, but we can't go to production with an in-memory database.
 In the next chapter, we'll start work on storing the database data in an actual SQL database.

+.. [#parallel] Parallel execution is optional in Lacinia, and requires :doc:`application changes to support it <../resolve/async>`.

 .. [#errormaps] Each map must contain, at a minimum, a ``:message`` key.

 .. [#spec] The very idea of changing the HTTP response status is somewhat antithetical to some GraphQL developers and this behavior is optional, but on by default.